|Nutritional Guidelines (per serving)|

 It's also much quicker to make than the traditional ragù, which might spend four hours simmering away, until the meat breaks down and melts luxuriously into the sauce.
 We're only going to simmer this sauce for about an hour, long enough to cook away much of the liquid, while still leaving just enough so that it will still coat your pasta.

 Like ragù alla bolognese, this meat sauce pairs well with bigger pasta, such as tagliatelle, which are wide ribbons, or rigatoni, which are short, wide tubes.
-But I'm not going to call the culinary police if you want to serve it with spaghetti.

-Indeed, if there's a recipe this meat sauce resembles even more than the tradition Italian ragù alla bolognese, it's the simplified version of bolognese sauce commonly served in the UK, where it is unabashedly enjoyed with spaghetti — to the palpable dismay of Italian chefs everywhere.
+Indeed, if there's a recipe this meat sauce resembles even more than the traditional Italian ragù alla bolognese, it's the simplified version of bolognese sauce commonly served in the UK, where it is unabashedly enjoyed with spaghetti — to the palpable dismay of Italian chefs everywhere.
 (Indeed, spaghetti bolognese, or spag bol as it's called, is as ubiquitous over there as fish and chips or doner kebabs.)

 The combination of ground beef chuck and pork brings a meaty, fatty goodness to the sauce.
 It's hearty and satisfying, whatever your pasta inclinations might be.
 It would also make a great sauce to use for making lasagna.